svseas/p5-rag/README.md

 ## Morphik is a AI-native toolset for visually rich documents and multimodal data

+We are building the best way for developers to integrate context (however complex and nuanced) into their AI applications.
+We offer a treasure chest of tools to store, represent, and search (shallow, and deep) unstructured data.
+End-to-End.

+## Why?

+Building AI applications that interact with data shouldn't require duct-taping together a dozen different tools just to get relevant results to your LLM.

+Traditional RAG approaches that work in proof-of-concepts often fail spectacularly in production.
+Cobbling together separate systems for text extraction, OCR, embeddings, vector databases, and retrieval creates fragile pipelines that break under real-world load.
+Each component brings its own APIs, configurations, and failure modes - what starts as a simple demo becomes an unmaintainable mess at scale.

+Even worse, these pipelines fundamentally fail at understanding visually rich documents.
+Charts become meaningless text fragments.
+Critical diagrams lose their spatial relationships.
+Tables get mangled into unreadable strings.
+Technical specifications with mixed text and visuals?
+Forget about accuracy.

+The result is AI applications that confidently return wrong answers because they never truly understood the documents.
+They miss crucial information embedded in images, misinterpret technical diagrams, and treat visual data as an afterthought.
+And performance?
+Watch your infrastructure costs explode as your LLM re-processes the same 500-page manual for every single query.

+## What?
 [Morphik](https://morphik.ai) provides developers the tools to ingest, search (deep and shallow), transform, and manage unstructured and multimodal documents.
 Some of our features include:

 - [Multimodal Search](https://morphik.ai/docs/concepts/colpali): We employ techniques such as ColPali to build search that actually *understands* the visual content of documents you provide.
 Search over images, PDFs, videos, and more with a single endpoint.